 Long-Term Capital Requirements.
 Our capital requirements are primarily dependent upon the pace of our growth plan and resulting new restaurants.
-Our growth plan is dependent upon many factors, including economic conditions, real estate markets, restaurant locations and nature of lease agreements.
+Our growth plan is dependent upon many factors, including economic conditions, real estate markets, restaurant locations and the nature of our lease agreements.
 Our capital expenditure outlays are also dependent on costs for maintenance and capacity additions in our existing restaurants as well as information technology and other general corporate capital expenditures.

-The capital resources required for a new restaurant depend on whether the restaurant is a ground-up buildout or a conversion.
-We estimate that each ground-up buildout restaurant will require a total cash investment of \$1.7 million to \$2.5 million (net of estimated tenant improvement allowances of between zero and \$0.8 million).
+The capital resources required for a new restaurant depend on whether the restaurant is a ground-up construction or a conversion.
+We estimate that each ground-up restaurant will require a total cash investment of \$1.7 million to \$2.5 million (net of estimated tenant improvement allowances of between zero and \$0.8 million).
 We estimate that each conversion will require a total cash investment of \$2.0 million to \$2.2 million.
 In addition to the cost of the conversion or ground-up buildout, we expect to spend approximately \$350,000 to \$400,000 per restaurant for restaurant pre-opening costs.
 We target a cash-on-cash return beginning in the third operating year of 40.0%, and a sales to investment ratio of 2:1 for our new restaurants.
 On average, returns on units opened since 2001 have exceeded these target returns in the second year of operations.

-We expect that our capital expenditure outlays for 2012 will range between \$16.7 million and \$18.8 million, net of agreed upon tenant improvement allowances and excluding approximately \$3.6 million of restaurant pre-opening costs for new restaurants that are not capitalized, of which we had spent \$2.0 million in the twenty-six weeks ended June 24, 2012.
+We expect that our capital expenditure outlays for 2012 will be approximately \$20.0 million, net of agreed upon tenant improvement allowances and excluding approximately \$3.6 million of restaurant pre-opening costs for new restaurants that are not capitalized.
+Of the \$3.6 million in restaurant pre-opening costs that are not capitalized, we spent \$2.9 million in the thirty-nine weeks ended September 23, 2012.
 These capital expenditure estimates are based on average new restaurant capital expenditures of \$2.1 million each for the opening of seven to eight new restaurants as well as \$2.0 million to improve our existing restaurants and for general corporate purposes.